AndrewPrasaath/Web3-CTFs/Ethernaut/README.md

 ```
 EOA -> contract A -> contract B
 ```
 In the above illustration, msg.sender and tx.origin of contract A is the EOA.
-Whereas for contract B, msg.sender is contract A, and tx.origin is EOA.
+Whereas for contract B, msg.sender is contract A and tx.origin is EOA.
 Since the `Telephone` contract only checks for the tx originator not to be equal to the message sender, one middle contract is enough to claim the ownership.
 ##### Exploit
 ```
 contract AttackTelephone {